 When you search on specific dates, make sure to sort by “Price” from the dropdown menu since that’s not the default sort option.

-Follow the suggestions below to make sure you’re using your Delta SkyMiles for the best redemptions possible!
+Once you have earned enough Delta miles, follow the suggestions below to make sure you’re using your SkyMiles for the best redemptions possible!

 Hot Tip: If you own The Platinum Card® from American Express, you can access Delta Sky Clubs when you’re flying Delta same-day.
 You can also access any Priority Pass lounges regardless of which airline you’re flying.
 Both this card and the Premier Rewards Gold Card from American Express also have airline fee credit benefits!